git/git.github.io/rev_news/drafts/edition-51.md

   > it and waits for you to give the command downstream of the pipe,
   > without being told that you haven't finished with a backslash.

-  Unfortunately SZEDER Gábor then found that the Coccinelle script failed on 'compat/obstack.h' as it is included in a '.c' file checked by Coccinelle scripts.
+  Unfortunately Gábor Szeder then found that the Coccinelle script failed on 'compat/obstack.h' as it is included in a '.c' file checked by Coccinelle scripts.